 A Modern Fairy Tale

 Grace Liang’s book is like a Mille Feuille (1000 sheets).
-This means like this delicious French cake of several layers of puff pastry with butter cream in-between.
-Her book is a book of love; a modern fairy tale of a Chinese girl growing up in rural China in a poor dysfunctional family.
+This means something like a delicious French cake with several layers of puff pastry and buttercream in between.
+Her book is a book of love —a modern fairy tale about a Chinese girl growing up in rural China in a poor, dysfunctional family.
 She leaves her village for a big megacity where she meets her Prince from another New World.
 She follows him into his world, and marries him.
-Then she gets a functional American family and lives a great life, they both enjoy.
+Then she gets a functional American family and lives a great life; they both enjoy.
 Traditional fairy tales would end here with the sentence “they lived happily ever after.”

-However, modern fairy tales tend to have a sad end.
+However, modern fairy tales often have a sad ending.
 In Grace’s case, a rare (and hence not well researched) disease took her man – as she calls him – away way too soon.

 Life After Death